Monday Night Net

 Visitors are always welcome to check into any of the nets when called by the Net Control Operator.

-SPECS conducts two nets on Monday nights: the "Main Net" and the "UHF Net".
-The Main Net begins at 20:00 (8:00 PM) using the W6ASH repeater at 145.270 MHz, positive offset, with a 100 Hz PL tone.
-The Main Net operator calls on local cities during the net who take check-ins from their city and report the total to the Main Net operator.
+SPECS conducts two nets on Monday nights: the "UHF Net" and the "Main Net".
 The "UHF Net" operates from 19:30 hours (7:30 PM) to just shortly before 20:00 hours (8:00 PM) and takes check-ins from individual operators.
 This net operates from the W6ASH repeater at 440.800 MHz, positive offset, with a 100 Hz PL tone, and the W6ASH repeater at 224.140 MHz, negative offset, with a 88.5 MHz PL tone.
 The 440 and 220 repeaters are linked during the net.
 The UHF Net Control operator may close the net early so he/she can change over to the SPECS Main Net at 8:00 PM.
-T
+The Main Net begins at 20:00 (8:00 PM) using the W6ASH repeater at 145.270 MHz, negative offset, with a 100 Hz PL tone.
+The Main Net operator calls on local cities during the net who take check-ins from their city and report the total to the Main Net operator.

-The UHF net operates every Monday night from 7:30 pm to just before 8:00 pm. and takes check-ins from individual operators.
-The Main net opens at 8 pm and takes check-in counts from the cities' Local nets.
 Cities take turns on a monthly basis providing a Net Control Operator for the UHF and Main nets.
 When it is your city's turn you can sign up with your city to be Net Control.
 Be sure you have the current script (see below) well before the net.
 There are instructions in the script on things to do before the net.

-Rotation order for Main and UHF nets:
+Rotation order for Main and UHF nets

 January and July -- Los Altos Hills